 Setting aside a space where students (that includes us if we really are “lifelong learners”) have opportunities to showcase their gifts, talents, strengths, passions and interests not only promotes positive risk taking and learning, but also allows for everyone to identify commonalities across the class.
 Nothing is better than seeing two students who didn’t really know one another connect over something they both love doing.

 Choose a space on a wall in your room that you will devote to the whole class sharing their journey over the year.
 As the year progresses, students will be adding to this and you’ll be amazed at what is created by the end of the year.
 Using clipboards, velcro dots on pegs (or any other way to make them sticky), create a section of the classroom where students showcase things they are proud to share with their community.

-Something I was taught by one of our legendary 3/4 team members last year was to use large clips or clipboards so students easily keep adding pieces onto their section over the semester.
+Something I was taught by one of my legendary 3/4 team members last year was to use large clips or clipboards in your classroom so students can easily keep adding pieces over the semester.
 I’m excited to try this larger clip idea out this year as, at the end of semester, each student will have a collection of meaningful learning pieces…cue easy to run student led parent-teacher-student interviews in Term Two!

 It doesn’t matter if it is a print or a digital piece, as anything done digitally can be showcased by students creating and printing out a QR code for their viewer to use.
 Families can then whip out their phones, scan the code and enjoy the piece.

 A cool activity to start this section off with students is to complete the sentence, “If you really knew me, you would know…“.
 I’ve used this before with senior, middle and junior students and every time they have been able to provide amazingly insightful pieces.

 The key is setting them up for success: make it clear the focus is on positive risk taking, sharing something unique/different about themselves and making their thinking visible (it’s amazing what is often sitting up in their heads that we don’t get to see).